charguer/optitrust/doc/ghost_pairs.md

 Design space:

-  trm_ghost(trm_call(f, [a])) -> syntactic annotation
-  trm_call_ghost(f, [a]) -> strictly less interesting than above trm_call(prim_ghost, trm_call(f, "x:=a"))) -> interest to avoid introducing a new trm node "trm_ghost"
+  //current implementation, temporary: annote with ghost_call. trm_ghost(trm_call(f, [a])) -> syntactic annotation trm_call_ghost(f, [a]) -> strictly less interesting than above trm_call(prim_ghost, trm_call(f, "x:=a"))) -> interest to avoid introducing a new trm node "trm_ghost"
   trm_call(f, [a])) -> leverages typing of f (its return type) to know if it is a ghost operation or not
+  // idea: user could force type to be "noop_type", and take care during reparsing
+  // to wrap t into trm_ghost(t)

 Current plan:
     let tfghost be a shorthand for [trm_var "fghost"]